 For more information about service features, see the attribute and option guide.

 To work via the API, you need a key.
 When you register in the interface, the key is created automatically.
 You can find it in the company settings.

 You can find many examples of API requests and responses in the attribute and option guide.
 In most sections describing a particular feature, there's an example of using the feature in planning.

 How does it work?

 To optimize routes, you must send data about vehicles/couriers, orders, and the depot (in Excel or in an API request).
 Data on distances, taking into account the road graph, travel time, and traffic, are calculated by RouteQ.

 The average time it takes to optimize routes is 15 minutes (for small tasks, it takes less than a minute, for tasks with over 1000 orders, it takes longer).
-The response includes the order distribution among vehicles, delivery sequence, and the planned arrival time for each order.
+The response includes the order distribution to vehicles, delivery sequence, and the planned time of arrival for each order.